6 steps to create value from Machine Learning for your business

 Step III: Create a lab environment

-Machine Learning is a scientific field and science happens in a laboratory.
+ML is a scientific field and science happens in a laboratory.
 Successful and rapid prototyping requires a lab environment with access to all enterprise data assets, state-of-the-art analytic tools, and the ability to run champion-challenger tests.
 With such a set-up, the cross-functional team can quickly move from defining the business problem to conducting analytic experiments, and ultimately developing a ‘minimum-lovable’ challenger ML model with greater prediction power or deeper consumer insights.
 A lab environment allows the team to undertake a large number of research initiatives, recover quickly from failed experiments, and ultimately identify the most valuable ML applications for the business.

 Step IV: Operationalize successful pilots